gcgc100/JavaScriptAnalysisInChromeExtension/README.md

 The python tests code can be used with nosetests.
 The test_set_version.py and test_analyser.py is disabled in setup.cfg.
-test_set_version.py is very slow and test_analyser.py need to config proxy first.
+test_set_version.py is very slow and test_analyser.py need to config proxy in advance.

 ##Other Things
 The library information will not be set automatically.